 We love art.
-And good wine.
-That’s why we regularly combine the two at our unique art openings and exhibitions, where we invite guests to our business premises at Grolmanstraße 3, Berlin.
+And we also love good wine.
+That’s why we have brought the two together at our unique art openings and exhibitions, to which we invite guests at regular intervals on our business premises in Grolmanstraße.
 Here is a brief overview of upcoming and past events:

 On 21 March 2019, Insitu invited guests to the opening of “CROSSING – Berlin Chengdu”, an exhibition of photographic works by artists from China and Berlin.

 In our premises at Grolmanstr.
 30, the invited guests spent a sociable evening with a spectacular live calligraphy performance by Ling Luo while enjoying good wines and a delicious buffet.
 Alongside the “meet & greet” of representatives of the property scene, the most important guests of the evening were German and Chinese photographic artists Zhang Jian, Fu Liming, Sabine Wild and Mario Dollinger.
 Ling Luo has been accompanying and supporting delegations from China for more than 25 years, in particular from her home region of Chengdu.
 In 2011 she set up the “Sino-German Art Exchange Project”, initiating and curating art exhibitions in both China and Germany.
 “As many of our customers are buyers from Asia, and in particular from China, the concept behind ‘CROSSING – Berlin Chengdu’ fits in very well with us and we are very happy to be hosting the exhibition and supporting the artists in their highly interesting projects,” said INSITU CEO Petra Weber.

 The exhibition will be open to the public until September 2019.

 On 27 October 2018, we welcomed the photographer Oliver Blohm to his opening reception at Grolmanstr.
 30 where invited guests enjoyed a sociable evening with a live act, fine wines and a delicious buffet.